- Bicycle Tax or Inspection stamp

 I emailed the collectors named on the "weird stamps" page, one of whom sent me the e-dress of Norman Batho, who had originated the inquiries in ATALAYA(!)
 None of them had learned anything new, but Mr. Batho sent me high-res scans of all the stamps he owned.
 The "weird stamps" site is no longer active, so I decided to create this web page, in hopes it will generate further information.

 Based on all the above, then, the current theory is that these stamps were used by an Indian manufacturer of bicycle pedals, as size labels on its boxes.
 That seems plausible, but with only the one box to go on, it is not conclusive.

 The table below lists all the known "denominations," colors, and types of the stamps.
-The color images were contributed by Mr. Batho, while the B&W ones are reproduced (with permission) from ATALAYA.
+Most of the color images were contributed by Mr. Batho, while the B&W ones are reproduced (with permission) from ATALAYA.
 If any viewer can supply scans of designs or colors not shown here, or further information concerning the origin and use of these stamps, please email the author of this page:

 March 24, 2011

 On March 15, 2011, I saw an eBay auction for the TYPE 1 small "6" stamp described thus:BTW, on 2/22/2011 a copy of the red large "6" stamp sold on eBay for the opening bid of $7 - it was described simply "BYCYCLE POST" [sic].